-Sarah Jessica Parker, 54, Rocks See Through Yellow Bra In Sultry New Photo For Lingerie Campaign
+Sarah Jessica Parker, 54, Rocks See-Through Yellow Bra In Sultry New Photo For Lingerie Campaign

 — Daily Star (@Daily_Star) April 16, 2019

-Bras from the collection range in price from $55-$59 and pajama tops and bottoms are sold separately but will set customers back around $150 or more.
+Bras from the collection range in price from $55-$59 and pajama tops and bottoms are sold separately, but will set customers back around $150 or more.

-In recent weeks, The Inquisitr shared that the actress talked about struggles with fame and how she has dealt with her own fair share of sexual harassment, saying that she has had her fair share of it though it wasn’t as bad as some of her peers had it.
+In recent weeks, The Inquisitr shared that the actress talked about struggles with fame and how she has dealt with her own fair share of sexual harassment, saying that she has had her fair share of it.
+However, she added that it wasn’t as bad as some of her peers had it.

 “I’ve had nothing happen that can compare with some of the most harrowing stories that we’ve all heard, but I’ve certainly had to try to figure out how to stand up for myself or at least try to feel comfortable,” Parker said.
 “Be heard to the degree that I can do my work.”